mfwgenerics/koala/PRIORITIES.md

 * DSL elements should be predictable from their corresponding SQL (e.g. SELECT .select(), IS NOT NULL .isNotNull())
 * Order and arity should closely match SQL (e.g. ORDER BY x DESC becomes orderBy(x.desc()) rather than orderBy(desc(x)))
 * Exceptions exist for things like .select (end of query) and .with (after table)
+* Generated SQL is explicit and easily predicted from query DSL

 DSLs should aim to support many modern SQL features:
 * CTEs